teodora-vs/gameshop/README.md

 ## Introduction

-This Spring MVC Game Shop is a web application built with Spring Boot, Thymeleaf, and Bootstrap 5.
+This Spring MVC Gameshop is a web application built with Spring Boot, Thymeleaf, and Bootstrap 5.
 It includes features for managing user roles with Spring Security, a game catalog, a shopping cart, and simple order functionality.

 ## Features